metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 page_title: "k8s_apiextensions_crossplane_io_composite_resource_definition_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apiextensions.crossplane.io"
 description: |-
-  A CompositeResourceDefinition defines a new kind of composite infrastructure resource.
-The new resource is composed of other composite or managed infrastructure resources.
+  A CompositeResourceDefinition defines a new kind of composite infrastructureresource.
+The new resource is composed of other composite or managedinfrastructure resources.
 ---

 # k8s_apiextensions_crossplane_io_composite_resource_definition_v1_manifest (Data Source)

-A CompositeResourceDefinition defines a new kind of composite infrastructure resource.
-The new resource is composed of other composite or managed infrastructure resources.
+A CompositeResourceDefinition defines a new kind of composite infrastructureresource.
+The new resource is composed of other composite or managedinfrastructure resources.

 ## Example Usage